-- Participate in the Detailed Design Review as appropriate to your subject matter expertise if requested by the National Center's IR Governance Plan or by the Project Manager. - Detailed Design Review purpose is to: - Ensure individual design components (units/modules) of an automated system/application are completely defined and documented in sufficient detail - 2.
+- ❖ Participate in the Detailed Design Review as appropriate to your subject matter expertise if requested by the National Center's IR Governance Plan or by the Project Manager. - Detailed Design Review purpose is to: - 1.
+Ensure individual design components (units/modules) of an automated system/application are completely defined and documented in sufficient detail - 2.
 Verify how they interface with each other - 3.
 Ensure design of the automated system/application is complete, fully integrated, and ready to move to the Development Phase - 4.
 Ensure identified and open issues are resolved

 - Participate in the Preliminary Design Stage Gate Review as appropriate to your subject matter expertise by providing a recommendation on the following Stage Gate Review questions: - 1.
 Does the high-level architectural design satisfy the functional and non-functional requirements? - 2.
 Is the high-level architectural design consistent with the CDC enterprise architecture? - 3.
 Are there any technical or information security related issues or risks that would affect the continuation of a detailed design? - 4.
 Has the Project Management Plan along with its components been reviewed and appropriately updated based on the information acquired during the Requirements Analysis Phase and preliminary design activities? - 5.
 Are the highest impact risks being monitored and the mitigation/contingency plans updated as appropriate? - 6.
-Have any variances from cost, schedule and performance baselines been identified and mitigated with plans for correction?

-- 7. Are the plans for the detailed design and subsequent phases realistic and achievable with the available resources? - 8.
+Have any variances from cost, schedule and performance baselines been identified and mitigated with plans for correction? - 7.
+Are the plans for the detailed design and subsequent phases realistic and achievable with the available resources? - 8.
 Have all previously established approval conditions been satisfied?

 - Use the following questions to assist you with completing your responsibilities for this phase as appropriate to your subject matter expertise.
 Additional questions are located in the Additional Questions section of this manual. - 1.
-Given the current design, what changes in the budget will be required to meet the needs of the project completion? - 2.
-Given the high-level architectural design, what additional risks have been considered and planned for? - 3.
-What issues and/or risks do you see that would affect the continuation with the detailed design and subsequent development, testing & implementation?
+What issues and/or risks do you see that would affect the continuation with the detailed design and subsequent development, testing & implementation? - 2.
+Given the high-level architectural design, is the project staffing sufficient to meet the needs of the project to completion?

-Role of a Finance & Budget Critical Partner in Development Phase
+Role of a Human Resources/Business Owner Critical Partner in Development Phase